microsoft/Intune-ACSC-Windows-Hardening-Guidelines/README.md

 ## What's included?

 ### Windows
-There are four Windows hardening policies and a script contained within this repository.
+There are four Windows hardening policies and a collection of scripts contained within this repository.
 1. [ACSC Windows Hardening Guidelines](policies/ACSC%20Windows%20Hardening%20Guidelines.json)
     - This Settings Catalog policy contains all currently available settings recommended by the ACSC for hardening Windows.
 > Important: [some settings are not be available for configuration via Settings Catalog](docs/Policies%20not%20configured.md).
 Ensure that you verify this representation of the hardening guidance meets your requirements.